 We’re delighted; it’s the culmination of our research!
 Quickly, we take some photos and reposition the boat because the current will intensify very quickly due to these high tidal coefficients.

-The big pollock takes 10 meters, unhooks, and takes my lure again!
+The big pollack takes 10 meters, unhooks, and takes my lure again!

 On the next drift, same technique, same lure, same animation.
 This time, it’s my turn to record a huge strike as my lure reaches mid-height.
 I use a 10-35 g rod and a 12/100 braided line.
 The fish then takes 10 meters of line; the fight is exhilarating!
 However, as I retrieve about 10 meters, the fish unhooks.
 I’m frustrated!
 But even though my mind is racing, I keep enough composure to resume the animation and reel in very slowly.
 I don’t really imagine that this fish I dragged for 10 meters would attack again.
 I’ve barely turned the reel three times when the fish strikes back in my hands and heads back down.
 The rod is so sensitive, the reel so light, the line so fine that the fish forces me to stretch my arm because the contact is direct.

-Culmination, I land a pollock of one meter
+Culmination, I land a pollack of one meter

 We’re like kids, completely euphoric.
 At this very moment, the day is a success regardless of the rest of the fishing trip.
 Of course, we make two or three more drifts before the current becomes too strong.
 Despite finding the right lure, we only catch one more fish, about 4 kg.